The GIST and RIST of Iterative Self-Training for Semi-Supervised Segmentation: Introduction

-Iterative refinement on a small number of human-labels\footnotemark {\value{footnote}} may cause over-fitting on the training set, as no new information is introduced.
+Iterative refinement on a small number of human-labels\footnote{For convenience, we refer to human-labeled training examples as ``human-labels'' and pseudo-labeled training examples as ``pseudo-labels''.} may cause over-fitting on the training set, as no new information is introduced.
 Iterative refinement on pseudo-labels does introduce new information which can improve performance.
-However, it also results in a feedback loop that repeatedly reinforces and expands upon incorrect predictions from previous iterations, ultimately resulting in ``pseudo-label bloat'', where a single dominant class prediction spreads to cover an entire image eventually (see Figure~\ref{fig:noisy}).
+However, it also results in a feedback loop that repeatedly reinforces and compounds incorrect predictions from previous iterations, ultimately resulting in ``pseudo-label bloat'', where a single dominant class prediction spreads to cover an entire image eventually (see Figure~\ref{fig:noisy}).

 The na\"ive solution of combining both human-labels and pseudo-labels in each batch slows the rate at which pseudo-label bloat occurs but does not combat it entirely.
 Instead, we find that alternating training on only human-labels or only pseudo-labels results in a more controlled training dynamic where pseudo-labels help expand predictions to regions that may have been missed, while human-labels prevent pseudo-labels from drifting too far away from the expected annotations.
 By switching between these two extremes in a greedy fashion (GIST) or random fashion (RIST), our model enjoys the benefits of both label types, ultimately yielding better performance (see Figure~\ref{fig:voc}).
-Our contributions are the following: \begin{itemize} \itemsep0em \item Firstly, we show that na\"ive application of iterative self-training to the problem of semi-supervised segmentation via a fixed human-labels to pseudo-labels ratio results in significant performance degradation when $\alpha < 1$. \item Secondly, we introduce Greedy Iterative Self-Training (GIST) and Random Iterative Self-Training (RIST) to overcome performance degradation through iteratively training on either human- or pseudo-labels. \item Finally, we demonstrate that both RIST and GIST are generic and can improve existing SOTA methods, yielding new SOTA results in both PASCAL VOC 2012 and Cityscapes across all five out of six subsets. \end{itemize}
+Our contributions are the following: \begin{itemize} \itemsep-0em \item We show that na\"ive application of iterative self-training to the problem of semi-supervised segmentation via a fixed human-labels to pseudo-labels ratio results in significant performance degradation when $\alpha < 1$. \item We introduce Greedy Iterative Self-Training (GIST) and Random Iterative Self-Training (RIST) to overcome performance degradation through iteratively training on either human- or pseudo-labels. \item We demonstrate that both RIST and GIST can improve existing semi-supervised learning methods, yielding performance boost in both the PASCAL VOC 2012 and City- scapes datasets across all eight subsets. \end{itemize}